 Continue to use the bottle by adding sippy spouts and straws as baby graduates from bottle to cup!

-Dr. Brown’s bottle packaging is made with recycled paperboard and is free from single use plastics.
+More than 95% of Dr. Brown's outer bottle packaging is made with recycled paperboard and is free from single use plastics.

 Also, 30% of our bottles are made in the USA, which saves approximately 400 tons of CO2 emissions annually.